anthonyc2394/sep11-freedom-project/entries/entry03.md

 #### Loops

 Similar to how artists can play a pattern repeatedly using a loop pedal, programmers can instruct the computer to perform actions repeatedly using a `for loop`.
+A `for loop` is a loop that repeats until a specified condition is false.
+A `for loop` takes in 3 components: initialization, condition and afterthought.

 Below is an example of a `for loop` from [Earsketch](https://earsketch.gatech.edu/earsketch2/?curriculum=8-0-0&language=javascript)